microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 cognitive services.
 In general, if you just want to try out the service, small volumes are free.
 Attendees should check the given link for exact pricing for the service they want to use.

+There are some things to think about:

+* Cost is probably the first thing on your mind

+* If you are new to Azure and want to play around with these services, you can sign up using the link right here and get $200

+* So what can we use those credits on?

+* If you are just trying things out like a "Developer would" that is small amounts of data, a few attempts here and there, that's generally FREE

+* For production mode, that means we might have many users or our services are used frequently then you are being charged by volume and rate

+* There are more details on pricing on this link, it might vary a little per service and region

 ### SLIDE: Data Considerations